 The Rice Den, Chatswood

-Apparently Miss K had never had Nem Nuong (Vietnamese style pork) before so I decided to order the Nem Nuong San Choy Bau as a starter and see if it was any good.
+Apparently Miss K had never had Nem Nuong (Vietnamese pork) before so I decided to order the Nem Nuong San Choy Bau as a starter.
 In the end I decided to eat the meat separate from the Nem Nuong as it was hard to handle the lettuce cups which were filled Vietnamese style with carrots, radish, coriander and spring onions.
-The meat very tasty and I enjoyed the refreshing dressing that went with the Nem Nuong.
+The was meat very tasty and I enjoyed the refreshing dressing that went with the Nem Nuong.